Quantum entropy and cardinality of the rational numbers: 3. Cardinality of and

-It is always safer to use bijective functions to resolve confusions regarding the limit ordinals.
-To illustrate, the set $Z_{+} - \{ 1 \}$ can be obtained inductively from $Z_{k} - \{ 1 \} = \{ 2,3,..,k \}$ for any finite $k \geq 2$.
-It is now easy to show that $(Z_{+} - \{ 1 \}) \notin [Z_{+}]$. $Z_{+} - \{ 1 \}$ can be considered to be the least limit ordinal of the set of all positive integers excluding $1$. $Z_{+} - \{ 1 \}$ is countable since any element of $Z_{+} - \{ 1 \}$ can represent the possible outcome of an act of counting on a countable set except the case when the number of elements to count is one or the set is isomorphic to $Z_{+}$.
-We consider the cardinality of $Z_{+} - \{ 1 \}$ to be given by the cardinal number $\varepsilon - 1$. $\varepsilon - 1$ is less than $\varepsilon$ although we cannot represent the former by any positive integer.
-Similarly, the cardinality of the set of all odd integers or even integers contained in $Z_{+}$ can be given by ${\varepsilon / 2}$.
-Algebraic operations on cardinals numbers and non-negative integers can be interpreted as set theoretic operations on suitable members of the corresponding equivalence classes whose cardinalities are given by cardinal numbers and non-negative integers respectively.
-Thus, the cardinality of the set of integers $Z$ can be given by $2 \varepsilon + 1$.
+It is always better to use bijective functions to resolve confusions regarding the limit ordinals.
+To illustrate, we can obtain the set $Z_{+} - \{ 1 \}$ inductively from $Z_{k} - \{ 1 \} = \{ 2,3,..,k \}$ for any finite $k \geq 2$.
+It is now easy to show that $(Z_{+} - \{ 1 \}) \notin [Z_{+}]$. $Z_{+} - \{ 1 \}$ can be considered to be the least limit ordinal of the set of all positive integers excluding $1$. $Z_{+} - \{ 1 \}$ is countable.
+Any element of $Z_{+} - \{ 1 \}$ gives the cardinality of a countable set except when the set contains a single element or the set is isomorphic to $Z_{+}$.
+We represent the cardinality of $Z_{+} - \{ 1 \}$ by the cardinal number $\varepsilon - 1$. $\varepsilon - 1$ is less than $\varepsilon$ although we cannot represent it by any positive integer.
+Similarly, we can represent the cardinality of the set of all odd integers or that of the set of all even integers by ${\varepsilon / 2}$.
+We can consider algebraic operations on cardinal numbers and non-negative integers as set-theoretic operations on appropriate members of the corresponding equivalence classes, whose cardinalities are represented by cardinal numbers and non-negative integers, respectively.
+Thus, we denote the cardinality of the set of all integers including zero by $2 \varepsilon + 1$, [2].